KANSAS CITY, Mo. – The City Council approved an ordinance Thursday prohibiting conversion therapy in Kansas City, Missouri.

-“When I started at 12, it was sort of a talk therapy,” she recalled.
+“When I started at 12, it was sort of a talk therapy,” Brace recalled.
 “As it went on, it went to electroshock therapy, starvation, any method of torture that could be imposed upon someone in order to try and get them to do what you want them to do.”

 Major medical associations oppose conversion therapy because there is no proven science that it can change someone’s sexual orientation or gender identity.